guo-sj/guo-sj.github.io/docs/_posts/2021-10-27-vim-plugin-install.md

 ```

 ## Some advice
-If you concern, I would like to show some advice about vim and vim plugin:
+If your concern, I would like to show some advice about vim and vim plugin:

-First, Vim is awesome, almost everyone who know a bit of Vim will agree with
+First, Vim is awesome, almost everyone who knows a bit of Vim will agree with
 that.
-As far as I known, Vim (8.0 or higher verion) is strong enough to handle
+As far as I have known, Vim (8.0 or higher version) is strong enough to handle
-many kind of text based tasks of a few popular languages, like C, C++, Python, Markdown,
+many kinds of text based tasks of a few popular languages, like C, C++, Python, Markdown,
 etc. and that's why I recommend that **Don't be so hasty to install plugins,
-only do it whenever you need**.
+only do that whenever you really need**.

 Second, the process of learning Vim is fun.
-All of things you need to do are:
+All the things you need to do are:
 ```
     while (1)
         read some manual/articles/books of Vim